MaterializeInc/materialize/README.md

 Once you've got the data in, define views and perform reads via the PostgreSQL protocol.
 Use your favorite PostgreSQL CLI, including the `psql` you probably already have on your system.

-Materialize supports a comprehensive variery of SQL features, all using the PostgreSQL dialect and protocol:
+Materialize supports a comprehensive variety of SQL features, all using the PostgreSQL dialect and protocol:

 -   Joins, Joins, Joins!
 Materialize supports multi-column join conditions, multi-way joins, self-joins, cross-joins, inner joins, outer joins, etc.
 -   Delta-joins avoid intermediate state blowup compared to systems that can only plan nested binary joins - tested on joins of up to 64 relations.